 SDLT Tax Advice and Representation

-Patrick Cannon is a leading UK Stamp Duty Land Tax advisor, with over 35 years of experience in the field – both as a solicitor and as a barrister.
-He is a member of Cannon Chambers, a London Tax Chamber
+Patrick Cannon is a leading UK Stamp Duty Land Tax advisor with over 35 years of experience in the field – both as a solicitor and as a barrister.
+He is a member of Cannon Chambers, tax chambers in London.

-As a specialist tax barrister, Patrick advises on all aspects of the tax, and how to ensure compliance with its increasingly complex rules.
+As a specialist tax barrister, Patrick advises on most aspects of tax, and how to ensure compliance with its increasingly complex rules.

 Other SDLT Areas Patrick Can Advise On: